nkraetzschmar/gardenlinux/docs/onie.md

 You will find the ONIE images in the `build/images` directory.

+> **NOTE**
+>
-> Note that ONIE also provides a demo NOS installer.
+> ONIE also provides a demo NOS installer.
 You can build it using `make -j4 MACHINE=kvm_x86_64 demo`.
 You can find the source code at https://github.com/opencomputeproject/onie/tree/2021.08/demo.

 To create a VM you need to install libvirt.
 And create a default libvirt network: